pchev/skychart/skychart/readme.txt

 Install Lazarus using a recent snapshot from http://lazarus.freepascal.org

-There is a lot of package to install.
-To install each package in Lazarus use File-Open to open the .lpk.
+There is a lot of package to install, do not compile Lazarus at each!
-Click "Open Package", "Compile", "Install".
+To install each package in Lazarus use File-Open to open the .lpk Click "Open Package", "Compile", "Install".
 When the install tell you to rebuild Lazarus say NO.
-After all are installed click Tools-Build Lazarus.

 Launch Lazarus and go first to lazarus/component to install the following standard packages: